CDAGaming/CraftPresence-Wow-Edition/README.md

 (Note the above format only applies to Twitch & Technic Packs ; MultiMC natively has an Icon Key Property)

 ## Commands
-Beginning in v1.3.0, CraftPresence now offers the following Commands:
+CraftPresence currently offers the following Commands:

-(Commands can be prefixed by either `/craftpresence` or `/cp`)
+(Commands must be prefixed by either `/craftpresence` or `/cp`)

-(Commands Listed are the Syntax as of v1.4.9*)
+(In v1.5.0 and Above, Commands are now Inputted via a new menu called "Commands in the Config GUI)

 - `/cp view` - Help Command to display Commands available to view a variety of Display Data
-- `/cp config` - Opens CraftPresence's Config GUI
-- `/cp reload` - Reloads Mod Data (In v1.4.8, forces a Tick Event)
+- `/cp reload` - Reloads Mod Data (In v1.4.8 and Above, this forces a Tick Event)
 - `/cp reboot` - Reboots RPC
 - `/cp shutdown` - Shutdown RPC (Can be turned on from `/cp reboot`)
 - `/cp request` - View Join Request Info